A Welch & Sons Funeral Services

 • The date and place of birth

-• The occupation (and name and occupation of her husband if applicable)
+• The occupation (and name and occupation of the spouse if applicable)

 • Details of any pension or allowance from public funds